Cloud communications - what is it and why do you need it?

 What is cloud communications?

 "Cloud communications" is a term that covers a multitude of things.
-Broadly speaking, it's any voice and data service where the entirety of its processes - the software, switching and storage - are hosted remotely by a third party, which is to say in the cloud.
+Broadly speaking, it's any voice and data service where the whole of its processes - the software, switching and storage - are hosted remotely by a third party, which is to say in the cloud.

 What is VoIP?